Irineu Duvlea: Background

-Bishop Irineu, was born on April 19, 1962, in Alba Iulia, Romania to John and Aurelia Duvlea, an Orthodox Christian family.
+Bishop Irineu was born on April 19, 1962, in Alba Iulia, Romania to Ion and Aurelia Duvlea, an Orthodox Christian family.
 His theological education includes the Theological Seminary in Cluj-Napoca (1981-1987), Theological Institute "Andrei Șaguna" in Sibiu (1987-1991), graduating with thesis: "Rules of organization and function of monasteries in the Romanian Orthodox Church."

 Moved to enter the monastic life, he entered the Brâncoveanu Monastery at Sâmbătă de Sus, Brașov County, in 1980.
 On May 24, 1983, he was tonsured into monasticism by Bishop Lucian Florea of Făgăraș.

 During his monastic life, Irnieu was ordained into the various ranks of Holy Orders.
 On May 3, 1983, he was ordained Hierodeacon by Archbishop John (Rinne) of Helsinki on behalf of Metropolitan Antonie Plămădeală of Transylvania, and, on November 17, 1984, ordained Hieromonk in the Metropolitan Cathedral of Sibiu by Metropolitan Antonie.

 On August 15, 1988, he was blessed as Protosinghel by Antonie; on January 1, 1993, named Hegumen of the Brâncoveanu Monastery; in 1993 named Exarch of Monasteries in the Metropolia; on August 15, 1993, blessed as Archimandrite and Abbot of the monastery by Antonie on the occasion of the consecration of the monastery by Patriarch Bartholomew I of Constantinople, and Patriarch Teoctist of Romania, also at that time receiving the honor of the "Patriarchal Cross of Constantinople”; and on September 24, 2000, the Holy Synod of Romania bestowed upon him the rank of Mitred Archimandrite, a rare distinction in the Church of Romania.

 During his time as Abbot of the Brâncoveanu Monastery, he performed his duties as Exarch of Monasteries in the Metropolia (encompassing most of Transylvania), which included the regular supervision and regulation of 15 monasteries and 10 sketes, and was delegated by Antonie to bless several monasteries and numerous monuments.